AdityaPathak-AI/AdityaPathak-AI/README.md

 📫 How to reach me: adityapathakwork@gmail.com

-⚡ Fun fact: I'm obsessed with Cricket and Football.🌏
+⚡ Fun fact: I'm obsessed with Football.🌏

 ## 🛠 Skills